mehulagg/gitlab/doc/raketasks/backup_restore.md

 use multiple application servers, you should pick a designated node (that isn't auto-scaled away) for running the backup Rake task.
-Because the backup Rake task is tightly coupled to the main Rails application, this is typically a node on which you're also running Unicorn/Puma or Sidekiq.
+Because the backup Rake task is tightly coupled to the main Rails application, this is typically a node on which you're also running Puma or Sidekiq.

 Example output: